What is CHP?

 Natural gas combustion turbines are similar to those used in jet engines, but have lower emissions compared to other combustion generators that use conventional fuels.
 These CHP applications can support high-pressure steam generation and reach efficiencies as high as 80 percent, making them ideal for industrial processes or large commercial projects like a university campus.

 In recent years, fuel cells have proven to be an exciting and innovative path forward for natural gas.
 Put simply, fuel cells convert methane in natural gas into electricity without combustion.
 The output is efficient electricity that can transform your energy portfolio.

 Explore just a few benefits of using fuel cells for your building:

-- Environmental: Fuel cells are a highly efficient method of generating electricity, generating it on-site without combustion and the greenhouse gas emissions associated with combustion.
+- Environmental: Fuel cells are a highly efficient method of generating electricity, generating it on-site without combustion.